dgrej/dgrej/README.md

 ## About me!

-      - 🎸🎙️ Guitarist, singer and songwriter by love
-      - 📦🚛 Logistics by academic formation and professional experience
+      - 📦🚛 Logistics by academic and professional experience
-      - 👨🏽‍💻 ∫ technology lover, math!
+      - 👨🏽‍💻 ∫ tech enthusiast

  ```python
 print("Hello World")